 Tip 6 # Face Reality All the Time

 As a project manager, in case a crisis arises, you must face reality and negotiate the situation with team members.
 Don’t ignore the crisis.

-Crisis are inevitable in projects.
-Project managers face various types and sizes of crisis every workday.
+Crises are inevitable in projects.
+Project managers face various types and sizes of crises every workday.
 However, the destructive effects of a crisis can be reduced most of the time by using planning tools and risk analysis.
 Contingency plans, project schedules, logic charts, and meetings are helpful to detect crises before they arise.
 It is the project manager’s business to plan for the inevitable crises that will affect project performance.